Starlite: Controversies

-Starlite

 A forensic investigation by The Aurora Press into Starlite raised some doubts about many high-profile claims regarding the material's testing and validation.
 The investigation revealed that a document from NASA could not be corroborated, and despite there being a video documentary linking NASA and Starlite from NBC's Dateline, no formal documents were found.

 A FOIA request submitted to NASA to clarify its alleged endorsement received the following response: 'A thorough search was conducted... and no emails from Rosendo “Rudy” Naranjo, produced during the requested timeframe (1993–2001) or any other period, were located', despite the aforementioned NBC Video Documentary featuring an interview with Rudy while in the role of Program Manager for NASA.

 Furthermore, The Aurora Press failed to address the connection between Dr. Allen Atkins, vice president of technology for Boeing at Phantom Works (formerly McDonnell Douglas) in St. Louis, Mo., and Starlite.
 This assessment was further corroborated by internal memos from Dr. Allen R. Atkins, who in 2002 documented Boeing’s direct testing of Starlite samples.
 Dr. Atkins’ memos describe Boeing engineers conducting thermal and laser tests, with results indicating that 'they had never seen anything like Starlite before,' and urging leadership not to miss a potential technological breakthrough.

 The Aurora Press also uncovered evidence that one document had been demonstrably falsified, a claim which was corroborated by Thermashield's CEO.
 The origin of the NASA document in question is unknown and the document has not been referenced by Thermashield.

 The investigation found that claims of NATO's involvement in testing Starlite at White Sands Missile Range were contradicted by official records, specifically through a FOIA request submitted to the United States Department of Defense.
 The request sought "all reports, memos, and/or email records relevant to the June 1991 testing of Starlite at White Sands Missile Range, a simulated nuclear blast test conducted in partnership with the United Kingdom's Special Air Service (SAS)".
 The United States Department of Defense responded, stating that they had "completed a search of documents and found no records".

 The investigation also examined the alleged endorsement and testing by the Royal Signals and Radar Establishment (RSRE); this claim was disproved by the fact that RSRE had to exist before the alleged tests took place.
 However, multiple officials from the UK's Ministry of Defence at the time, including Chief Scientific Adviser Sir Ronald Mason and Dr. Keith Lewis, a retired British Ministry of Defence scientific officer, are on public record, such as BBC interviews, confirming the existence and validating the thermal properties of the Starlite invention.

 Lastly, the investigation found that the Atomic Weapons Establishment (AWE) categorically denied conducting any tests on Starlite or holding relevant information.
-In a FOIA request, they stated: "...we can confirm that the Atomic Weapons Establishment (AWE) did not carry out any tests on the material... and does not hold any relevant information."
+In a FOIA request, they stated, "We can confirm that the Atomic Weapons Establishment (AWE) did not carry out any tests on the material... and does not hold any relevant information."